SaadEGI/Kccs/Meeting Notes/Meeting 06.md

     2. Makefile for pipeline automation
         - Data should be stored under one folder (suggestion: Crawlers/CrawledData/(timestamp)/).
 Accommodation of this in code is necessary
     3. Crawling for a first version of data
+    4. use of toy data
+    5. present the google IP ban gathered info
 - Partial 02: Analysis
     1. Keywords to look for
     2. repeating features across data